Epilepsy surgery: Temporal lobe resection

+Types of temporal lobectomy include anterior temporal lobectomy (ATL) and selective amygdalohippocampectomy (SAH).
+The ATL resection is the most common technique where the lateral and polar cortex are removed along with the aforementioned mesial temporal structures as well as the posterior part depending on which hemisphere the epileptogenic zone lies.
+The most common complication after ATL is a defect in vision known as a homonymous superior quadrantanopia, wherein the upper quarter field of vision on both eyes is altered, known as the "pie in the sky defect", with a frequency from 1.5% to 22%.
+ATL surgery resection encompasses the amygdala, hippocampus as well as surrounding tissue or neocortex whereas SAH is more targeted to the former two structures to be as minimally disruptive as possible.
+The SAH approach goes through a space on the lateral side of the brain known as the Sylvian fissure to reach the amygdala and hippocampus which are deeper in the middle of the brain.
+These structures may also be targeted through the middle temporal gyrus, below the Sylvian fissure, to avoid the visual pathways that course near the top of the temporal lobe.

+The decision between ATL and SAH should include a multidisciplinary team involving an epileptologist and neurosurgeon and tailored to each patient's specific case.
+Both have varying rates of seizure freedom depending on how well the epileptogenic zone is localized.
+One meta-analysis found that there is no significant difference in seizure freedom but visual complications after surgery were less frequent in SAH.

-Extratemporal lobe resection
+Extratemporal resection

 Extratemporal lobe resection acts as a treatment option for patients with extratemporal epilepsy, or epilepsy patients whose seizure focus is outside of the temporal lobe, and stems from either the occipital lobes, parietal lobe, frontal lobe, or in multiple lobes.
 The evaluation for the procedure often requires more than clinical, MRI, and EEG convergence due to the variability of the seizure focus.
 Along with additional imaging techniques such as PET and SPECT, invasive studies may be needed to pinpoint the seizure focus.
 The efficacy of extratemporal lobe resection generally is less than resection of the temporal lobe.
 For example, in frontal lobe resections seizure freedom has been achieved in 38-44 percent of patients.